ytorg/Yotter/SELF-HOSTING.md

 > When installing MySQL-server it will prompt for a root password.
 Set up a password of your like, this will be the MySQL databases master password and will be required later, so don't forget it!

+> If after the MySQL-server installation you have not been prompted a password for the `root` user, run `sudo mysql_secure_installation`

 3. Clone this repository and acccess folder:
 * `git clone https://github.com/pluja/Yotter`